sigasi/sigasi_insights/releasenotes/sigasi-3.05.md

 ## How to update?

 If you have Sigasi Studio 3 installed, you can [update][update_sigasi] or [download a fresh install of the latest version][download_latest].

+# Sigasi 3.5.1 point release

+On August 10 we released Sigasi Studio 3.5.1.
+This release contains only minor bug fixes.

+Thanks for all bug reports and enabling Talkback.